potiuk/airflow/canned-responses.md

 Thanks for keeping Airflow secure.

-We have discussed similar concerns in the past - and we consider such reports concerning those kinds of issues as invalid.
-Unless you can provide a specific scenario where it can be exploited and Confidentiality, Availability and Integrity of Airflow deployment are breached in a meaningful way, we consider that as a regular issue and we encourage people like you to submit fixes via PR using our regular GitHub contribution process.
-That's an easy way to become one of more than 2700 contributors and we encourage directly fixing such issues in PRs without even creating GitHub Issues for them.
+We have discussed similar concerns in the past and consider such reports concerning those kinds of issues as invalid.
+Unless you can provide a specific scenario where it can be exploited and Confidentiality, Availability, and Integrity of Airflow deployment are breached in a meaningful way, we consider that as a regular issue, and we encourage people like you to submit fixes via PR using our regular GitHub contribution process.
+That's an easy way to become one of more than 2700 contributors, and we encourage directly fixing such issues in PRs without even creating GitHub Issues for them.

 The reason for that is that Airflow is not publicly available software.
-When you run Airflow in an internal network, the users of Airflow are known once authenticated and the most harm that can be done is to make internal XSS to themselves, but we do not consider that as CVE worthy and generally advisory worthy.
+When you run Airflow in an internal network, the users of Airflow are known once authenticated, and the most harm that can be done is to make internal XSS to themselves, but we do not consider it CVE-worthy and generally advisory-worthy.

 More details about it in our policy: https://github.com/apache/airflow/security/policy#is-this-really-a-security-vulnerability-